esurenajames/calculator/README.md

 # Simple Calculator

 A basic calculator web application built with HTML, CSS, and JavaScript.
-This calculator mimics the functionality of a standard calculator, with a simple and intuitive user interface.
+This calculator mimics the functionality of a standard calculator for iphone, with a simple and intuitive user interface.

 ## Features

 - Addition, subtraction, multiplication, and division operations.
-- Responsive design for a seamless experience on various devices.
 - Clear button to reset the input.

 ## Screenshots